cepic123/sc-brick-breaker/README.md

-The purpose of this project is to count the number of pedestrians on an image.
+Task: Count the number of pedestrians on an image.